toras9000/kallithea-mirror/README.rst

   web interface using simple editor or upload binary files using simple form.
 - Powerful pull request driven review system with inline commenting, changeset statuses, and notification system.
-- Importing and syncing repositories from remote locations for Git_, Mercurial_ and Subversion.
+- Importing and syncing repositories from remote locations for Git_ and Mercurial_.
 - Mako templates let you customize the look and feel of the application.
 - Beautiful diffs, annotations and source code browsing all colored by pygments.
 Raw diffs are made in Git-diff format for both VCS systems,